Biden and Xi agree to resume cooperation on fighting climate change

 “This unequivocal signal from the two largest economies to work together to address the climate crisis is more than welcome, it’s essential,” said Natural Resources Defense Council CEO Manish Bapna.
 “The world needs every country at the table, striving to deliver on solutions that curtail the use of fossil fuels and sharply accelerate investment in clean energy, as well as take steps to reform international financing institutions so they pump more resources into climate action and to address crushing debt in developing countries impeding their move to clean economies.
 The window to hold global temperature rise to 1.5 degrees — and avoid the worst damage from climate change — is closing fast.
 We urge the world’s two major economies to act with speed and conviction to meet the challenge of the moment.”

-Despite the optimism emanating from the meeting, it is worth noting that last year, at COP26 in Glasgow, Scotland, the U.S. and China made with more specific pledges of cooperation on climate change, including a pledge by both countries to reduce their emissions of methane, an especially potent greenhouse gas and a growing source of emissions.
+Despite the optimism emanating from the meeting, it is worth noting that last year, at COP26 in Glasgow, Scotland, the U.S. and China made a joint announcement with more specific pledges of cooperation on climate change, including a pledge by both countries to reduce their emissions of methane, an especially potent greenhouse gas and a growing source of emissions.

 No similar announcements have come from the two countries during this year’s climate change conference, and no formal negotiations between the two have taken place.
-However, a Biden administration official on Monday that John Kerry, Biden’s special envoy for climate action who is leading the U.S. delegation in Sharm-el Sheikh, has met at least seven times with his Chinese counterpart Xie Zhenhua.
+However, a Biden administration official told the New York Times on Monday that John Kerry, Biden’s special envoy for climate, who is leading the U.S. delegation in Sharm el-Sheikh, has met at least seven times with his Chinese counterpart, Xie Zhenhua.
 The conference began a week ago and is scheduled to run through this Friday.